 Another risk that the Company is exposed to is its contractual arrangements with independent subcontractors.
 Any event that will adversely affect the ability of the subcontractors to meet the Company's performance standards could also affect the Company's operations.
 To counter this, the Company maintains and adheres to an accreditation process for its subcontractors to minimize the risk of the latter's inability to meet quality and cost standards of the Company.
 Also included in the accreditation process is the requirement for the subcontractor to post a bond.
-This would reduce the risk of the subcontractor not to finish a project and would lessen the financial impact on the Company should the subcontractor fail to finish the project.
-Moreover, there is the risk that the subcontractor can become a competitor.
-To avoid this, the contracts between the Company and the subcontractors included a provision which states that while the subcontractors have existing contracts with the Company, they cannot engage their services directly with the developers.
-Should they do so, even after the contracts between the Company and the subcontractors have been served, the subcontractor will be taken out of the list of accredited subcontractors.
+This would reduce the risk of the subcontractor fail to finish a project and would lessen the financial impact on the Company should the subcontractor fail to finish the project.
+Moreover, there is the risk that the subcontractors included a provision which states that while the subcontractors have existing contracts with the Company, they cannot engage their services directly with the developers.
+Should they do so, even after the contracts between the Company and the subcontractor will be taken out of the list of accredited subcontractors.